-Religious traditions provide ontologies for the human being and for disease, and attend to the moral dimensions of healthcare seeking and the practice of medicine.
-For many patients and healthcare providers their religious identity strongly informs their health and healthcare behaviors, and religious authorities (texts as well as interpreters of those texts) provide ethical guidance by which to navigate the challenges of contemporary biomedicine.
-This course will challenge students to consider the religious dimensions of health and the practice of medicine through a series of didactics that cover broad concepts relevant to the intersection of religion and biomedicine from the perspective of the Abrahamic traditions, and facilitated discussion sessions where students co-present readings that identify and address tensions between religion and medicine from contemporary secular and religious perspectives.
+Religious traditions provide frameworks for understanding the human being and disease, and for attending to the moral dimensions of healthcare within the clinical encounter.
+For many patients (and healthcare providers) their religious identity strongly informs their health and healthcare behaviors, and religious authorities (texts as well as interpreters of those texts) provide ethical guidance by which to navigate the challenges of contemporary clinical medicine.
+This course will provoke learners to consider the religious dimensions of health and the clinician-patient relationship and will look closely at salient clinical medical ethical challenges faced by adherents of various religious traditions and the theologicial/ethico-legal concepts that undergird these challenges.

 Instructor: Aasim I. Padela, MD, MS

 Islamic bioethics, both as a cohesive field of inquiry and as an academic discipline, is still under construction.
 Its content, scope and research methods are the subject of scholarly debate.
 Ambiguities regarding the contours of an Islamic bioethics do not stem from the lack of a moral theology outlined by scripture, nor from a dearth of ethico-legal judgments pertaining to medicine and healthcare formulated by Islamic jurists.
 Rather the challenge is to devise a comprehensive bioethical theory, rooted in Islamic moral theology and attentive to those juridical ethico-legal assessments, that can serve healthcare stakeholders (patients, health professionals, religious leaders, and others) in pluralistic Muslim-minority contexts as well as those living in Muslim-majority contexts where Islamic law may be a source of state legislation.